LukeJennings1/Restaurant-Page/README.md

 # Restaurant-Page

-This project was made to practice and demonstrate dom manipulation via JS.
+This project was made to practice and demonstrate bundling using webpack, dom manipulation via JS and tabbed browsing within the website.
 All elements have been created in the JS doc.
-TEST